Our services to you

 - helping to manage hearing loss on a day-to-day basis

-Many of our audiologists specialise in fields of service delivery.
+Many of our audiologists excel in fields of service delivery.
 These include paediatric, adults with complex rehabilitation needs and outreach services to Aboriginal and Torres Strait Islander clients.

 We make regular visits to more than 220 Aboriginal and Torres Strait Islander communities in all parts of the country.
 In those communities we offer: